Finland to apply for Nato membership 'without delay'

 Sauli Niinisto and Sanna Marin said in a joint statement they expected a decision in the next few days.

-The move comes amid a surge in public support for Nato membership following Russia's invasion with Ukraine.
+The move comes amid a surge in public support for Nato membership following Russia's invasion of Ukraine.

 Finland shares a 1,300-km (810-mile) border with Russia.
 Until now, it has stayed out of Nato to avoid antagonising its eastern neighbour.